 “It was a call to the UN Command at the demilitarised zone that came just in the last 48 hours.
 It was not a substantive call.
 It was an acknowledgement call,” State Department spokesman Matthew Miller said.

 “The outreach that we have made to North Korea through diplomatic channels has still not been answered.”

-Before he crossed the North Korean border, Pvt King had been in a South Korean jail for about two months on assault charges.
-Before his scheduled return to the US to face disciplinary proceedings, he joined a border tour group after going through airport security.
+Pvt King was in a South Korean jail for roughly two months on assault charges assault.
+He was supposed to return to the US on July 18 to face disciplinary proceedings, but joined a border tour after going through airport security.